-Throughout this guide, there are links to other articles that will help you learn more about preparing for and responding to business continuity planning challenges, such as the coronavirus and other global pandemics.
+This guide and its related links will help IT and business leaders learn more about preparing for and responding to business continuity planning challenges, including global pandemics and natural disasters.

 Business continuity and pandemic plans

-The last pandemic that threatened businesses in this way was H1N1, or swine flu, which happened a decade ago.
-Ideally, businesses have been keeping their pandemic plans up to date, testing for business continuity problems.
-Much has changed since then in terms of how businesses operate, including the rise of remote working, the increased use of software as a service and other cloud-based applications, and just-in-time manufacturing and lean production strategies in supply chains.
-Also, businesses today are more global in terms of workers, customers, vendors, partners and suppliers, making business continuity and pandemic plans far more complex to test and carry out.
+The last pandemic that threatened businesses the way COVID-19 did was the H1N1 virus, or swine flu, which happened more than a decade ago.
+Much has changed since then in terms of how businesses operate, including the rise of remote work, the increased use of software as a service and other cloud-based applications, and just-in-time manufacturing and lean production strategies in supply chains.
+Also, businesses today are more global in terms of workers, customers, vendors, partners and suppliers, making business continuity and pandemic planning far more complex to test and carry out.

-A pandemic impact analysis is critical to understanding how to help your company prepare for and recover from COVID-19 and other such disasters.
-By filling out this template, business leaders will learn the critical roles, procedures and assets that must be considered as a pandemic unfolds.
+A pandemic impact analysis is critical to understanding how to help your company prepare for and recover from disasters.
+By filling out this template, business leaders will learn the critical roles, procedures and assets that must be considered as a disaster unfolds.
 Getting back to business as usual is going to take a lot of time and patience.
 The resumption of normal activities will depend on how well you execute your pandemic recovery plan.

 Because organizations are so dependent on providers across all aspects of their business, they should well understand and have tested providers' pandemic plans.
 For instance, if the provider's own workforce is affected, it's important to know how the provider will maintain high availability of its application or respond to service issues.
-In many companies, line of business managers are the conduits to service providers; therefore, they must be coached on how to include them in pandemic plans.
-It's also important for organizations to centralize service-provider relationship information in case the managers themselves are unavailable.
+In many companies, line of business managers are the conduits to service providers.
+Therefore, managers must be coached on how to include providers in pandemic plans.
+Leadership should centralize service-provider relationship information in case the managers themselves are unavailable.

-One of the most important elements of pandemic planning, especially when assuming a high absenteeism rate, is to understand how employee skills complement one another.
-Conducting a skills inventory will let you know which employees could back up others if they are affected by an illness.
+One of the most important elements of pandemic planning is to understand how employee skills complement one another.
+Conducting a skills inventory will let you know which employees could back up others if they are affected by an illness or unable to access the network.

 Learn more about business continuity planning.